 The price you’ll pay for emergency home repairs varies by the type of emergency you experience, the level of damage and the square footage of your home.
 Your location also plays a role in repair costs.
 Below is a breakdown of what to expect for the more common home emergency home repairs.

 |Central air conditioning

 |Circuit breaker/fuse box

 If your house needs repair stat, you have options.
 Before you dip into any savings, start with your home insurance policy.
 If the loss isn’t covered and you don’t have enough in savings, you can explore financing options.

 If the repair is truly an emergency, you might not have time to wait for a homeowners insurance claim to be processed and paid out.
 However, if you do opt to pursue filing a claim, be sure the repair is actually covered by your policy.

 “Oftentimes, major catastrophes may not be covered,” says Michael Foguth, founder and president of Michigan-based Foguth Financial Group.
 “You should also consider your policy’s deductible before choosing this option.”

 If you don’t have the money on hand to pay a steep deductible, a homeowners insurance claim might not be right for you.
 In addition, if the cost of the repair is less than the deductible you’re required to pay under your policy, this option may not make sense.

-While there are no loans specifically earmarked for emergency home repairs, quite a few different loan products could apply.
+While there is no financing specifically earmarked for emergency home repairs, quite a few different products could apply as emergency loans.